andrasq/node-qmock/Readme.md

 The master can be a class (constructor function) or an existing object.
 The mock is a fully functional object, with some methods possibly stubbed out.

 `qmock` is testing framework agnostic; mocks can be used standalone.
-I tried to integrate them into nodeunit, but that's still rough.
+They are integrated into the [`qnit`](https://npmjs.com/package/qnit) unit test runner.

 Installation
 ------------